 The Our Watch Fellowship Program is funded by the Department of Social Services.
 Our Watch is working in partnership with the Walkley Foundation to administer the Fellowship Program.

 Our Watch background

-Our Watch has been established to drive nation-wide change in the culture, behaviours and attitudes that underpin and create violence against women and children.
+Our Watch has been established to drive nation-wide change in the culture, behaviours and attitudes that underpin and drive violence against women and children.
 Our vision is an Australia where women and their children live free from all forms of violence.
 Our mandate is to stop violence before it happens.
 Our purpose is to provide national leadership to prevent all forms of violence against women and their children.
 Our work will always be based on sound research and strong and diverse partnerships.

 If you or someone you know is impacted by sexual assault, domestic or family violence, call 1800RESPECT on 1800 737 732 or visit www.1800RESPECT.org.au.

 Funded by the Australian Government Department of Social Services.
 Go to www.dss.gov.au for more information.